Spectrally distinguishing symmetric spaces I: Introduction

 The family $\mathcal M_G(G/H)$ of $G$-invariant metrics on $G/H$, which is easily obtained after decomposing the isotropy representation in irreducible factors, has $2$ parameters for $\Scomplex[n]$ and $3$ parameters for the rest.

-It is highly expected that any homogeneous metric on the differentiable manifold $\bar G/\bar K$ is isometric to a metric in $\mathcal M_G(G/H)$.
+It is a widely held belief that any homogeneous metric on the differentiable manifold $\bar G/\bar K$ is isometric to a metric in $\mathcal M_G(G/H)$.
 Actually, Onishchik~\cite{Onishchik66-inclusion} classified all closed subgroups $G'\subset \bar G$ whose action on $\bar G/\bar K$ is transitive, and the only solution is essentially $G'=G$ as above.
-However, it is not know yet whether there exists an arbitrary compact Lie group $G'$, not necessarily contained in $\bar G$, acting transitively on $\bar G/\bar K$ (see \cite[Rem.~1.3]{Kerr96}).
+However, it is currently unknown whether there exists an arbitrary compact Lie group $G'$, not necessarily contained in $\bar G$, acting transitively on $\bar G/\bar K$ (see \cite[Rem.~1.3]{Kerr96}).

 Our goal is to decide whether, in each of the four cases, the symmetric metrics are spectrally unique within $\mathcal M_G(G/H)$.
 In this paper we examine the cases $\Scomplex[n]$ and $\Squaternionic[n]$.
 For space reasons, we postpone to a second part \cite{LauretRodriguez-part2} the cases $\Grass{2}{7}$ and $\Grass{3}{8}$.